webdev-Julien/Lilja-Tours-v2.0/src/content/daytours__EN/golden-circle-essentials.md

     itiItemPicSrcPC: "/pictures/golden-circle-essentials/itinerary/gullfoss/gullfoss-landscape.webp",
     itiItemPicAlt: "Landscape of mountains rivers and lake",
     itiItemPicTitle: "Golden Circle Essentials Þingvellir",
-    itiItemStrings: ["Iceland’s famous **Golden Circle** gets its name from **Gullfoss**, the breathtaking **Golden Waterfall.** While several legends explain its name, your guide will share the fascinating stories during your visit.", "Did you know that Gullfoss was once at risk of disappearing?
-A proposed **hydropower plant** nearly altered this natural wonder forever.
-Thankfully, conservation efforts preserved its beauty, allowing visitors to witness its raw power today.", "A must-see on the **Golden Circle**, Gullfoss showcases Iceland’s untamed nature with its thunderous cascades and stunning golden mist."]
+    itiItemStrings: ["Iceland’s famous -Golden Circle- gets its name from -Gullfoss-, the breathtaking -Golden Waterfall.- While several legends explain its name, your guide will share the fascinating stories during your visit.", "Did you know that Gullfoss was once at risk of disappearing?
+A proposed -hydropower plant- nearly altered this natural wonder forever.
+Thankfully, conservation efforts preserved its beauty, allowing visitors to witness its raw power today.", "A must-see on the -Golden Circle-, Gullfoss showcases Iceland’s untamed nature with its thunderous cascades and stunning golden mist."]
     }]
 #---